pymupdf/PyMuPDF/docs/module.rst

 ----------------
 * New in v1.18.16

-Extract text from arbitrary supported documents **(not only PDF)** to a textfile.
+Extract text from arbitrary :ref:`supported documents<Supported_File_Types>` to a textfile.
 Currently, there are three output formatting modes available: simple, block sorting and reproduction of physical layout.

 * **Simple** text extraction reproduces all text as it appears in the document pages -- no effort is made to rearrange in any particular reading order.
 * **Block sorting** sorts text blocks (as identified by MuPDF) by ascending vertical, then horizontal coordinates.
 This should be sufficient to establish a "natural" reading order for basic pages of text.